The Origins of Political Order: From chimpanzee hunting groups to tribes

-In his quest for the origins of political order, he first looks at the social order among chimpanzees, notes that the war-like hunting group, rather than the family, was the primary social group, and claims the same for humans.
+In his quest for the origins of political order, Fukuyama first looks at the social order among chimpanzees, notes that the war-like hunting group, rather than the family, was the primary social group, and claims the same for humans.
 Humans went further: to survive they formed tribes, whose armies were superior to hunting groups by their sheer size.

-He uses recent work in sociobiology and other sources to show that sociability built on kin selection and reciprocal altruism is the original default social state of man and not any isolated, presocial human as suggested by Hobbes and Rousseau.
+Fukuyama uses recent work in sociobiology and other sources to show that sociability built on kin selection and reciprocal altruism is the original default social state of man and not any isolated, presocial human (as suggested by Hobbes and Rousseau).
 For Fukuyuma, human beings do not enter into political life because of a conscious rational decision, instead, this communal organisation comes to them naturally.
 He suggests that Hobbes and Locke present a fallacy when they argue humans developed cooperative ability only as a result of the invention of the state.
-This is because chimps, the genetic ancestors to humans, engage in kin relations based on cooperation, and so Hobbes and Locke must be suggesting humans were once sociable, lost this instinct and then regained it due to the state.
+This is because chimps, genetically related to humans, engage in kin relations based on cooperation, and so Hobbes and Locke must be suggesting humans were once sociable, lost this instinct and then regained it due to the state.

 Challenge of tribes on the road towards the state

-The next step was to escape beyond tribalism and the "tyranny of cousins", to join tribes into larger coalitions towards states, again due to the advantage of larger armies.
+The next step for human societies was to escape beyond tribalism and beyond the "tyranny of cousins", to join tribes into larger coalitions towards states, again due to the advantage of larger armies.
 This was done with the aid of religion.

 This was because as groups grew in size, maintaining cooperation became more difficult as face-to-face interactions with much of society became difficult.
 Religion offered a way of providing a combining social force to hold society together.
-For example, Fukuyama cites Mohammed as an example of what Weber labels a "charismatic leader" because he used the idea of an 'umma' (community of believers) to bind together the territory that he ruled over.
-This challenge to transcend tribalism partly remains today in many parts of the world that is outside Western civilization, for example in Afghanistan and in Somalia.
+For example, Fukuyama cites Mohammed as an example of what Weber labels a "charismatic leader" because he used the idea of an umma (community of believers) to bind together the territory that he ruled.

+The challenge to transcend tribalism partly remains today in many parts of the world outside Western civilization, for example in Afghanistan and in Somalia.

 Restrictions on marriage and inheritance as a strategy against corruption

 Loyalty to the tribe or the family, rather than to the state, leads to corruption and weakening of the state.
 Various strategies were used to overcome the corruption.
 One such strategy was restrictions against marriage among the ruling official class to make sure that loyalties would not lie with family or tribe.

-Mandarins or Scholar-officials, who were the ruling class of China, were not allowed to pass on the lands given to them by the emperor to their own children and were restricted as to whom they were allowed to marry.
+Mandarins or scholar-officials, who functioned as the ruling class of traditional China, were not allowed to pass on the lands given to them by the emperor to their own children and were restricted as to whom they could marry.

-Mamluk slaves, the ruling class of Egypt and the Ottoman Empire, were told which slaves to marry while their children could not inherit from them.Jannisarries were originally forced into celibacy and prohibited from having a family.
+Mamluk slaves, the ruling class of medieval Egypt and a prominent element in the Ottoman Empire, were told which slaves to marry, while their children could not inherit from them.
+Janissaries were originally forced into celibacy and prohibited from having a family.